CBP Stream Health Outcome

 Interstate Commission on the Potomac River Basin

-The Chesapeake Bay Program (CBP) aims to use the Chessie BIBI as a management tool to track progress in restoring stream health across the Chesapeake Bay watershed.
-The Program’s goal for a Stream Health Outcome:
+The Chesapeake Bay Program (CBP) aims to use the Chessie BIBI to track progress in restoring stream health across the Chesapeake Bay watershed and measure attainment of the Program’s goal for a Stream Health Outcome:

 “Continually improve stream health and function throughout the watershed.
 Improve health and function of ten percent of stream miles above the 2008 baseline for the watershed.”

 Click here to learn more about Chessie BIBI.

 Turning the Chessie BIBI index into an effective management tool required decisions on when and how to use it.
 Scientists and managers addressed these issues at an April 2018 workshop.
 They agreed stream health would be measured basin-wide with the family-level, bioregion Chessie BIBI and selected the 6-year period between 2006 and 2011 as the most practical “2008 baseline” because it overlaps all the rotational sampling schedules of the state monitoring programs.
 Workshop participants agreed that model results could be used to fill in the gaps where observed data were not available.

 Other needs were identified, including building consensus on what qualifies as 10% improvement, developing indicators of stream function to complement the Chessie BIBI, and using the CBP data protocols and Chesapeake Environmental Data Repository to merge stream datasets in the future.